 The Clean Water Commission is a nine-member volunteer citizen board serving in an advisory capacity to the Clark County Council on issues related to the Clean Water Division.
 The Clean Water Commission works with staff to review the program budget in detail, implement stormwater treatment improvements, bolster water quality monitoring, and enhance public education and outreach.
 The Clean Water Commission bylaws are here.
 For more information about the commission, please email firstname.lastname@example.org.

-Meetings are held in the Public Service Center, Sixth-floor Room 698, 1300 Franklin St., Vancouver, WA, and are scheduled for the first Wednesday of every other month (January, March, May, July, September and November) starting at 6:30 pm.
+Meetings are scheduled for the first Wednesday of every other month (January, March, May, July, September and November) and start at 6:30 pm.

-The Clean Water Commission presented their 2018 annual report to the County Manager and Clark County Council at a work session on February 27, 2019.
+The Clean Water Commission will present their 2019 annual report to the Clark County Council and County Manager at a work session on February 12, 2020.
 Here is the link to the annual report.